Treatment options and pricing

 In an Upper Gastrointestinal (GI) Surgery procedure, you will be under anesthesia as a skilled surgeon makes controlled incisions, accesses the upper digestive organs, performs necessary interventions (such as removing tumors, repairing hernias, or treating reflux), and then carefully closes the incisions to facilitate healing and improved gastrointestinal function.

-After undergoing Upper Gastrointestinal (GI) Surgery, you’ll have scheduled a follow-up appointment with your medical team to monitor your recovery, assess your healing progress, manage any potential complications, and ensure that your upper GI tract is functioning well post-surgery.
+After undergoing Upper Gastrointestinal (GI) Surgery, you’ll have a scheduled follow-up appointment with your medical team to monitor your recovery, assess your healing progress, manage any potential complications, and ensure that your upper GI tract functions well post-surgery.

 Common Q&A about Upper Gastrointestinal (GI) Surgery